nstanford5/ERC20/ERC20.md

   })
 ```

 Then we add an update to the `allowances` map and emit an `Approval` Event.
-We'll add this code to our `approve` function.
+This code will be added to our `approve` function.
 ###### index.rsh
 ```js
   .api_(ERC20.approve, (spender, amount) => {